Janeweightman/Climate-Change-Impact-on-Agriculture-/README.md

 ### Dashboard page 3:
 ![Page 3 Dashboard](images/page3dashboard.png)
 **Page 3** seeks to answer 2 questions; the first one being whether different adaptation strategies effect crop yield and the second being whether different adaptation strategies have an economic impact.
 Both questions are answered with bar charts placed one on top of the other for easy comparison.
-The bar charts are sorted in ascending order and coloured according to adaption method, allowing the viewer to compare the differences between charts, for example the viewer can more easily see that 'Organic Farming' is better than 'Water Management' for crop yields in the first chart.
+The bar charts are sorted in ascending order and coloured according to adaptation method, allowing the viewer to compare the differences between charts, for example the viewer can more easily see that 'Organic Farming' is better than 'Water Management' for crop yields in the first chart.
 We have included options to filter by crop type and country on the right hand side, as well as a legend for the adaptation methods.

 ### Dashboard page 4:
 ![Page 4 Dashboard](images/page4dashboard.png)
 **Page 4** of the dashboard examines CO2 Emissions and temperature over time, it uses a dual axis line chat with corresponding trend lines.
-The lines are colour codes with a legend and the chart features filters for country and crop type.
+The lines are colour coded with a legend and the chart features filters for country and crop type.
 * **Please note that page 4 does feature a lot of white space beneath the diagram, this is an intentional trade off between aesthetics and functionality as that white space does become occupied if you change the filters.**
 ![changing the filters on dashboard](images/changingfilters.png)
 ### How the dashboard communicates to technical and non-technical audiences.